Jigsaw-Code/outline-server/README.md

 ![Build and Test](https://github.com/Jigsaw-Code/outline-server/actions/workflows/build_and_test_debug.yml/badge.svg?branch=master) [![Mattermost](https://badgen.net/badge/Mattermost/Outline%20Community/blue)](https://community.internetfreedomfestival.org/community/channels/outline-community) [![Reddit](https://badgen.net/badge/Reddit/r%2Foutlinevpn/orange)](https://www.reddit.com/r/outlinevpn/)

-Outline Server is a tool to create and manage your own VPN servers using Shadowsocks proxies.
-If you prefer a graphical interface, you can use the [Outline Manager](https://github.com/Jigsaw-Code/outline-apps/).
+Outline Server is the component that provides the Shadowsocks service (via [outline-ss-server](https://github.com/Jigsaw-Code/outline-ss-server/)) and a service management API.
+You can deploy this server directly following simple instructions in this repository, or if you prefer a ready-to-use graphical interface you can use the [Outline Manager](https://github.com/Jigsaw-Code/outline-apps/).

 **Components:**